 Fermentable fibres have a pre-biotic effect, so feed the beneficial bacteria and the bacteria in turn produce short chain fatty acids such as butyrate which acts as an energy source for the colonocytes.
 You can read more about the microbiome here.

-The Gastrointestinal Biome diet is an excellent choice for patients with colitis, as well as patients with antibiotic responsive diarrhoea, or patients with suspected dysbiosis.
-The ActiveBiome+ Ingredient technology which is a proprietary blend of prebiotics has been shown to rapidly activate the microbiome to support digestive health and well-being.
+Hill’s Prescription Diet Gastrointestinal Biome is an excellent choice for patients with colitis, as well as patients with antibiotic responsive diarrhoea, steroid responsive diarrhoea, fibre responsive enteropathies, infectious diarrhoea or patients with suspected dysbiosis .
+This food also contains ActivBiome+ ingredient technology, along with added psyllium and pumpkin.
 Hill’s Gastrointestinal Biome has demonstrated clinical results in cats with constipation or diarrhoea7 and dogs with diarrhoea8 in as little as 24 hours.
 This diet contains both soluble and insoluble fibres.
+You can learn more about successful management of colitis using Gastrointestinal Biome here.

 Hill’s w/d contains a higher amount of insoluble fibre so is useful in cases where bulking to the stool is required.
 Please see the table below for further indications.